Skip to content

 Returns:

-function returning list with strings mutated by substituting random characters
+function that mutates series by substituting random characters

 """